Brochures are sold in packages of 25.

 In general, statements describing feelings of depression, helplessness, extreme loneliness, and/or hopelessness may suggest suicidal thoughts.
 It is important to listen to these “cries for help” because they are usually desperate attempts to communicate to others the need to be understood and helped.

-Often persons thinking about suicide show outward changes in their behavior.
+Often people thinking about suicide show outward changes in their behavior.
 They may prepare for death by giving away prized possessions, making a will, or putting other affairs in order.
-They may withdraw from those around them, change eating or sleeping patterns, or lose interest in prior activities or relationships.
-A sudden, intense lift in spirits may also be a danger signal, as it may indicate the person already feels a sense of relief knowing the problems will “soon be ended.”
+They may withdraw from those around them, change eating or sleeping patterns, or lose interest in favorite activities or relationships.
+A sudden, intense lift in spirits may also be a warning signal, as it may indicate the person already feels a sense of relief knowing their problems will “soon be ended.”